Kouty/tdtetris/README.md

 So it is time to write tests to implement the `I` tetromino code.

 Now another bit of analysis is needed.
 How can I represent a tetromino?
 The answer came from this page: [http://tetris.wikia.com/wiki/SRS?file=SRS-pieces.png](http://tetris.wikia.com/wiki/SRS?file=SRS-pieces.png).
-Each tetromino is inside a containing square, and spawning means put the square in the top middle of the PlayField.
+Each tetromino is inside a containing square (AKA bounding box), and spawning means put the square in the top middle of the PlayField.
 Time to remove the 1 column restriction, and focus on the Tetromino and PlacedTetromino classes.

 `tetromino.spec.ts`